-After our blog post about SOPA author Lamar Smith's unauthorised use of a copyrighted image on his official campaign website came out yesterday, Lamar's site went down "for maintenance" for a while.
+After our blog post about SOPA author Lamar Smith's unauthorized use of a copyrighted image on his official campaign website came out yesterday, Lamar's site went down "for maintenance" for a while.

 According to numerous commenters on this very site and Reddit who probably know more about this kinda thing than me, the above screenshot suggests that, while the site was down, Lamar (or Lamar's webmaster) altered the site's "robots.txt" file to prevent visitors from being able to view archived versions of the page via the Wayback Machine (the method by which I first discovered the initial copyright violation).

 There are other, legitimate reasons to prevent web crawlers from accessing your site that have to do with bandwidth and privacy, and while we can't be sure Lamar was trying to cover anything up, something definitely smells fishy.

 Above is a screenshot of his site as it appeared the morning I wrote the blog.
 If you've been on his site since, you'll notice that the banner has been changed (to an image from iStockphoto which, unless he's a complete moron, he paid to license).
 So you have to assume that there was something in that banner he didn't want us to see.
 Though the pictures are too cropped to reverse image search effectively, doing a quick Google Image Search turned this up: